stanwizzy/androidApps/README.md

-# androidApps
+# androidApps~Sandbox
-Module containing android applications.
+Module containing practise android applications.
 These applications range from the very simple apps to complex applications.